AdaptiveConsulting/ReactiveTraderCloud/README.md

 ## Getting Started

-You will find a guide to setup ReactiveTraderCloud for your plateform [here](docs/setup/getting-started.md).
+You will find a guide to setup ReactiveTraderCloud for your platform [here](docs/setup/getting-started.md).

 ## Concepts